mugdhak30/mugdhak30.github.io/docs/index.markdown

 <!-- IMPORTANT: markdown="1" lets kramdown process Markdown INSIDE this div -->
 <div class="announcements-scroll" markdown="1">

+📢 **November 2025**: I'm serving on the Artifact Evaluation Committee of [USENIX 2026](https://www.usenix.org/conference/usenixsecurity26). 🆕

 📢 **October 2025**: I organized a [workshop session](https://www.linkedin.com/posts/mugdha-khedkar-1410a3102_knowledgenet-epn-activity-7390034778466627584-uWFY?utm_source=share&utm_medium=member_desktop&rcm=ACoAABn_XwEBdAM1kUZsRPrHxDcgJq1cRHI2o7k) at the IAPP European Privacy KnowledgeNet 2025 at Munich. 🆕

 📢 **October 2025**: I gave a talk at LMU Munich and TU Wien. 🆕

-📢 **October 2025**: I have been invited to serve as a reviewer for the Information and Software Technology (IST) special issue on Regulatory Compliance in Software Engineering. 🆕
+📢 **October 2025**: I have been invited to serve as a reviewer for the Information and Software Technology (IST) special issue on Regulatory Compliance in Software Engineering.

 📢 **September 2025**: I gave a talk at Hasso Plattner Institute, University of Potsdam.